 Davis’s work in SOFTLAB centers on creating textiles that challenge conventional architectural frameworks, while Dumitrescu, from the Smart Textiles Lab at the University of Borås in Sweden, focuses on expressive textile functionalities that redefine how textiles are perceived as both artistic and practical elements.
 Together, they examine the structural and functional possibilities of textiles, exploring their responsiveness and application potential.

 The first textile iteration in this project, represented by white knitted tubes, incorporates a pixelated pattern formed with heat-sensitive yarn that melts under electrical current, creating a “writing” effect as certain areas of the fabric open.
-This approach allows the design to manipulate visible and hidden elements within the textile.
+This method leverages design consultation from the technical team, led by Christopher Markowsky, ensuring precision in the interaction between electrical currents and yarn transformation.

 A second textile type, created with colorful tubes, employs water to induce changes.
 Water, applied by spray or brush, activates yellow yarn that dissolves to reveal the color beneath.
-These textiles demonstrate how dissolvable materials can be employed to form temporary architectural elements that fade when unnecessary or adapt to interior spaces as customizable partitions.
+These textiles demonstrate how dissolvable materials can form temporary architectural elements that fade when unnecessary or adapt to interior spaces as customizable partitions.
+Textile dyeing and preparation for this installation were supported by Ann Tarantino’s curatorial input, emphasizing the role of color dynamics in creating an engaging spatial experience.

 Gallery